mickymac19/nomad-travelapp/README.md

 ![Screen Shot 2022-09-13 at 12 59 12](https://user-images.githubusercontent.com/57607248/189804606-068f2c1f-7cb5-40d8-9be8-fcc0a3ec142a.png)

-Nomad is a travel app guide that shows weather from all over the world it also gives you a suggestion where to eat.
+Nomad is a travel app guide that shows the weather from all over the world it also gives you a suggestion where to eat.

-This app was made using create-react-app and other styling tools such as
+This app was made using
+react.js and other styling tools such as

-Material-UI
+- Material-UI
-Emotion-styled
+- Emotion-styled

 I have also used 2 APIs from

 OpenWeather and Foursquare

+This app was made under 16 hours.
 # nomad-travelapp
 # nomad-travelapp